Making Music With Your Web Browser

 clapSource.connect(audioContext.destination);

-You may have noticed that you couldn't hear the samples for a bit there before connecting them to the AudioContext destination.
+You may have noticed that you couldn't hear the samples for a bit before connecting them to the AudioContext destination.

 The other destination is the MediaStream capable one that the MediaRecorder is also recording.
 So all of our samples have been hooked up to one AudioContext which then gets recorded by a MediaRecorder.